jlam55555/veikk-linux-driver/README.md

 # Veikk S640 Drawing Tablet driver for Linux

+![5][Veikk S640 Tablet Driver "Hello World" with GIMP and Krita]

 v1.0

 A simple driver for the [Veikk S640 drawing tablet][0], using the `usbhid` HID API.
 This draws heavily off of the [Wacom driver][1], and is simplified to tailor to the S640's capabilities.

 The driver interfaces (absolute) cursor movement, pressure sensitivity, and the two stylus buttons.
 Full 32768x32768 cursor position sensitivity and 8192-level pressure sensitivity are included.

+I also [wrote a blog post][4] about the development of this driver, which also acts as a no-prior-knowledge-necessary tutorial for writing Linux drivers.
+Check it out!

 ---